dsqcri/old-ds-website/projects/multimedia/index.md

 ---

 # 2D to Immersive content conversion
-A wide spread adoption of 3D stereoscopic television and the coming wave of virtual reality devices are hindered by the lack of high-quality 3D and immersive content.
-One promising solution to address this need is to use automated 2D-to-Immersive content conversion.
+XXXXA wide spread adoption of 3D stereoscopic television and the coming wave of virtual reality devices are hindered by the lack of high-quality 3D and immersive content.
+One promising solution to address this need is to use automated 2D-to-Immersive content conversion.XXXX

 ## Project Overview